Randomness and Differentiability: Consequences of Theorem

-\n \emph{Some new facts on computable randomness.} As a consequence of Theorem~\ref{thm:CRdiff} we obtain a preservation result for computable randomness similar to Corollary~\ref{cor:invariance_ML}. \begin{cor} Suppose $z \in \RR$ is computably random.
-Let $H$ be a computable function that is monotonic and 1-1 in a neighborhood of $z$.
-If~$H'(z) \neq 0$, then $H(z)$ is computably random. \end{cor}

-\begin{proof} First suppose $H$ is increasing in a neighborhood of $z$.
+\begin{proof} Note that $H'(z)$ exists by Theorem~\ref{thm:CRdiff}.
+First suppose $H$ is increasing in a neighborhood of $z$.
 If a function $f$ is computable and nondecreasing in a neighborhood of $H(z)$, then the composition $f\circ H$ is nondecreasing in a neighborhood of $z$.
 Thus, since $z$ is computably random, $(f\circ H)'(z)$ exists.
-Since $H'(z) \neq 0$ and~$H$ is continuous and 1-1 in a neighborhood of $z$, this implies that $f'(H(z))$ exists.
+Since $H'(z) \neq 0$, this implies that $f'(H(z))$ exists.
 Hence $H(z)$ is computably random.

 If $H$ is decreasing, we apply the foregoing argument to $-H$ instead. \end{proof}